Hospitalization rates remain low

 - Cases have been identified in all zones across the

-- Central zone: three active cases and 85 recovered
+- Central zone: zero active cases and 97 recovered

-- Three active cases and 12 recovered cases in zones to
+- One active case and 12 recovered cases in zones to be

 - Additional information, including case totals, is online.